IoanHadarean/CookBook-project/Readme.md

 of this app.
 1. Download and install Python3 via the Command Line Interface(CLI) (Make sure you are using Python3, the project won't run on Python2).
 2. In order to check the version of Python installed type python --version in the terminal.
-2. Clone the following project using https://github.com/IoanHadarean/CookBook-project.git or download it and then unzip it
+2. Clone the following project using *`git clone https://github.com/IoanHadarean/CookBook-project.git`* or download it and then unzip it
 3. Install the packaged needed for the project via the terminal by typing (sudo) pip3 install -r requirements.txt.
 4. Add all environment variables to an env.py file that is in the following format:
+Note: all connection details must be in a string format
 ***
 ```import os
 os.environ["SECRET_KEY"] = SECRET